AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 ## What are some limitations of the [!UICONTROL Household] report?

-Reports with overlap metrics can include combinations of up to three values **[What are you combining here?
-And why "up to three" but "maximum of ten?"]**<!-- not sure what this means.
-Can't you include only one dimension?
-So what does "combination" mean? -->, with a maximum of ten total values, per dimension.
-For example, if you use the Placement Name dimension, then the overlap report can be generated for up to ten placements.
-If your dimension includes more than ten values, then a blank report is generated.

-This restriction will be removed in a future release.

-In the meantime, create a separate report for each unique dimension or for overlap reports.

-## Why is my report blank?

-Reports with overlap metrics may be blank when the dimension has more than ten distinct values.
-For example, if you use the [!UICONTROL Placement Name] dimension, and more than ten placements are selected for the report, then the report isn't populated. **[OR are the metric values not populated?]**<!-- or are the metric values not populated? -->
+Reports with overlap metrics output intersections of up to three values.
+For example, if you use the metric [!UICONTROL Unique Household (Overlap)] for 10 placements, then you can see the unique households reached by individual placements, common households reached by a combination of any two placements, and common households reached by combinations of any three placements.
+You won't be able to see common households reached by four or more placements.

+For dimensions other than campaign, package, or placement, the report supports up to 10 values in each dimension.
+For example, if you want to generate a [!UICONTROL Unique Household Reached] report for the [!UICONTROL Audience] dimension, then the number of unique audiences should be less than or equal to 10.
+If more then 10 unique audiences are included, then a blank report is generated.

 ## Why are the frequency and unique reach values different between my [!UICONTROL Custom] reports and the [!UICONTROL Household] report?